 Heat pumps are manufactured to deal with an average amount of ice buildup by using its automatic defrost system and switching to heat-distribution mode.
-This cycle normally lasts around 15 minutes and works by returning the hot refrigerant back to the outdoor heat pump to melt the ice and snow (similar to how heat pumps work in the summer).
-You may notice some cool air coming out of your vents while the unit is going through its defrost cycle.
+This 15-minute cycle works by returning the hot refrigerant back to the outdoor heat pump to melt the ice and snow (similar to how heat pumps work in the summer).
+During this cycle, you may notice some cool air coming out of your vents.
 This is normal.
 Just wait 10-15 minutes for the unit to kick back on.
-In some units the electric heat kicks on, known as auxiliary heat.
-If the heat pump does not come back on after its defrost cycle, you will continue to use “emergency heat” or “auxiliary heat.”
-If your heat pump isn’t working, emergency heat may get you through the night comfortably, but you’ll want to call a professional technician to fix the root cause ASAP.
-If you ignore the problem and continue to use emergency heat, be prepare to pay sky-high electrical bills.

 Suggested Snow & Ice Maintenance

-A little snow and ice is normal.
-A completely frozen unit, however, is not.
-If your outdoor heat pump unit remains frosty or frozen for more than 3 hours, you should have it checked out by a professional to avoid any further damage.
+If your heat pump’s defrost cycle doesn’t come on and your unit remains frosty or frozen for more than 3 hours, you should have it checked by a professional to avoid any further damage.
+While your outdoor heat pump defrost cycle can help with small amounts of snow and ice, it’s still important to do what you can to keep your unit free of large amounts of snow and ice.
 Here are some things you can do to prevent heat pump snow and ice buildup:

-- Create a cover, canopy, or freestanding shelter for your unit (this will also improve efficiency in summer by providing shade).
+- Create a cover, canopy, or freestanding shelter for your unit.

-- Look above the unit and make sure there are no weak tree limbs that could fall and damage your unit.
+- Make sure there are no nearby weak tree limbs that could fall and damage your unit.

-- Cover and insulate all pipes that are prone to bursting in freezing temperatures (learn how to prevent and thaw frozen pipes here).
+- Cover and insulate all pipes that are prone to bursting in freezing temperatures.

-- Visually check your condenser, make sure it is clear of snow and undamaged (if the condensing fan motor does not have the proper airflow, there is a problem).
+- Visually check your condenser and make sure it is clear of snow and undamaged.

 How to Protect your Rooftop HVAC Unit